mutulili/cryptobot/DEPLOY.md

    - Should see: `📢 Auto-posting to @legitairdropsfb...`

 2. **Test Your Channel**
-   - Check @legitairdropsfb for new posts every minute
+   - Check @legitairdropsfb for new posts every 2 minutes
    - Posts should continue even when your computer is off

 ## ✅ Success!

 Your bot is now running 24/7 in the cloud!
 It will:
-- ✅ Post to @legitairdropsfb every minute
+- ✅ Post to @legitairdropsfb every 2 minutes
 - ✅ Work even when you're offline
 - ✅ Automatically restart if it crashes
 - ✅ Handle multiple users simultaneously